TimeATronics/Encrypt0/README.md

 #### WINDOWS:

-•	To run the application, extract the Encrypt0 folder from the  downloaded compressed folder and store it somewhere on the           device’s hard disk. *(You can use the WinRAR utility to extract      the folder.)*
+•	To run the application, extract the "Windows" folder from the downloaded compressed folder and store it somewhere on the device’s hard disk. *(You can use the WinRAR utility to extract the folder.)*

 •	Enter the Encrypt0 folder and run “main.exe”. *(This is the executable for Encrypt0)*